Master of Arts in School Counseling (K-12)

 Prior to admission, a satisfactory “Criminal Record Check” for all states of residence for the past five years must be submitted to the Graduate School.
 The purpose of the criminal background check is to meet requirements of some clinical agencies in which students learn and practice counseling methods.
 Criminal background histories obtained for employment purposes are not acceptable for admission to the Counseling programs.
 Information received pertaining to criminal background histories will become a part of the student’s confidential permanent academic file.
 Any conviction or pending criminal charges cited in the criminal history will be reviewed by the Graduate School and Counseling graduate faculty.
 Any allegations or charges of misdemeanor(s) or felony(s) that occur after the Criminal Record Check has been submitted must be reported immediately to the Graduate School and to the Dean of the School of Psychology and Counseling.
 Failure to report allegations of such charges may result in immediate dismissal from the program.

-We request all application materials sent to the Graduate Admissions Office for persons interested in the School Counseling or Mental Health Counseling Program (Boiling Springs campus) to begin in the Fall be postmarked no later than February 1.
+We request all application materials sent to the Graduate Admissions Office for persons interested in the School Counseling or Mental Health Counseling Program to begin in the Fall be postmarked no later than January 15th for the priority deadline.
+There will be a secondary deadline of March 15th if the cohorts have not been filled by priority deadline applicants.
+School Counseling is offered on the Main campus (Boiling Springs) only and Mental Health Counseling is offered at both the Main and Charlotte campuses.

 Goals of the Graduate Programs in Counseling